Świecino

 Świecino is famous for a battle fought in 1462 between the Polish forces and the Teutonic Knights.
 See Battle of Świecino.
-An event reconstructing the battle proceedings was last held on the village grounds on 2 August 2014.
+An event reconstructing the battle proceedings was last held on the village grounds on 2 August 2025.
 The event is annual and runs for a couple of years.

 For more details of the history of the region, see History of Pomerania.

-The village has a population of 203.